harskish/Timbrer/readme.md

 3. Activate new environment: `conda activate timbrer`

 ## Dataset generation
 Run `generate_set_singlethread.py`.
 The input midi files will be downloaded and a dataset of spectrogram pairs will be created.
+Copy the resulting files from `data/spectrogram` to `pix2pixHD/datasets/timbre`.

 ## Training the network
 Modify `pix2pixHD/train.py` by setting the correct test and dataset names.
-Start the training process by running the file.
+Start the training process: `cd pix2pixHD/ && python train.py`.
 Intermediate results will be visible in the `pix2pixHD/checkpoints/<test_name>/web/`folder.

 ## Running inference
 Modify `pix2pixHD/test.py` by setting the test and dataset names.
-Run the file, which will generate the output spectrograms into the `pix2pixHD\results\<test_name>` folder.
+Run the file, which will generate the output spectrograms into the `pix2pixHD/results/<test_name>` folder.

 ## Reconstructing the waveforms
 Run `reconstruct.py` and give it a list of `.npy` spectrograms.
 They will be processed in batches for greater throughput.
 Expect around ~5s/image on a modern GPU.
 The resulting waveforms will be placed in the same folder as the inputs.